YoshimasaIwano/Discussion-Friends/README.md

 # Discussion-Friends

 ## Explanation
-This is a hackathon project for treasure hack contributed by @YoshimasaIwano, @Kaiyu0128 and Fuya
+This is a hackathon project for treasure hack contributed by @YoshimasaIwano, @Kaiyu0128 and @FuyaKoshiro

 ## Inspirations
 The development of Chat GPT has brought AI hallucination to the forefront as a major issue to be addressed.
 In a tongue-in-cheek response, we created a web service that aims to improve users' critical thinking skills by leveraging the Chat GPT API.